3kh0/ext-remover/README.md

 <small><i><a href='http://github.com/3kh0/readme-toc/'>Table of contents generated with readme-toc</a></i></small>

-## SecurKill
+## OlyBmmer

-**SecurKill** is an exploit that allows users to disable Securly (and possibly others) on school managed chromebooks.
-It continues to work on chromebooks as of October 21 2024 (ChromeOS 129) as long as task manager is allowed.
+**OlyBmmer** is an exploit that allows users to unenroll school managed chromebooks.
+Due to the specificness of this exploit, please visit the linked repository: <a href='https://github.com/BinBashBanana/badrecovery'>OlyBmmer Exploit</a>

-Steps for use:
-1. Open Desmos Graphing Calculator and type something random.
-2. Go to Task Manager (Search/Launcher + Esc)
-3. Kill the Securly task
-4. Securly will attempt refreshing all your tabs.
-However, it cannot refresh the Desmos tab.
-On the Desmos tab, it will have a prompt saying "Leave site?".
-Click cancel.
-The prompt should show up again.
-Check the "Prevent this page from making additional dialogues" checkbox and click cancel again.
-5. Open any tab unblocked!

 [**🔼 Back to top**](#ext-remover)